johnandrea/gedcom-display-format/README.md

 Which people to include in the output.
 Default is all If choosing anything except "all", the personid option is required to select a person.
+"branch" means both ancestors and descendents of a single person.

 --personid= <id value>